Fudantopology/Fudantopology.github.io/index.md

+## Spring 2025 Schedule

+The regular meeting time for our seminar this semester has changed to Friday 4:30pm to 5:30pm.
+Starting from this semester, the seminar is joint with SIMIS.

+- Feb.
+21, Yue Gao, Anhui Normal University

+- Feb.
+28 Kejia Zhu, UC riverside

+- Mar.
+7 Ben Lowe, Unversity of Chicago

+- Mar.
+11 Fernando AI Assal, Wisconsin Madison

+- Mar.
+21 Shi Wang, Shanghaitech University

+- Mar.
+28 Xiaolei Wu??

+- Apr.
+1, Jiawei Zhou, Bimsa

+- Apr.
+11, Wei Wang, Shanghai Ocean University

+- Apr.
+18

+- Apr.
+25

+- May 9,

+- May 16, Ke Feng， University of Electronic Science and Technology of China

+- May 23

+- May 30

+- Jun.
+6

 ## Fall 2024 Schedule
 The regular meeting time for our seminar this semester has changed to Friday 4pm to 5pm.
 Starting from this semester, the seminar is joint with SIMIS.